astrivant/polyad/docs/workloads/activation.md

 delete execution resources through the ordered API adapter.

 Each receipt pins the graph UID/generation and definition UID/generation.
-Changed intent invalidates outstanding activations instead of silently switching their meaning.
+Changed intent invalidates outstanding activations.
+Submit new activations against the updated intent.
 Completed receipts retain idempotency and audit identities; deleting a receipt loses that history.
 Graph deletion removes its receipts and executions.
 Suspending or stopping a graph drains executions and retains stopped receipts;
 resuming requires new pulse IDs.